WithSecureOpenSource/see/doc/tutorial_setup.rst

 The following configuration will instruct SEE to create a virtual machine (a domain) using the above mentioned libvirt configuration file.

 The domain will use the disk image we just converted.
 The `clone` field, instructs SEE to make a clone of the given disk.
-In this way, the running test will not change or affect the base disk image.
+In this way, the running tests will not change or affect the base disk image.
 The clone will be located in `storage_pool_path` and it will be few Mb in size as `copy_on_write` is enabled.

 Advanced configuration
 ----------------------